mongodb/docs/source/applications/aggregation.rst

 operator </reference/aggregation>` to the next to process the documents.

-All pipeline operators process a stream of documents, and the pipeline behaves as if the operation scans a :term:`collection` and passes all matching documents into the "top" of the pipeline.
+All pipeline operators process a stream of documents and the pipeline behaves as if the operation scans a :term:`collection` and passes all matching documents into the "top" of the pipeline.
 Each operator in the pipleine transforms each document as it passes